Article by: Dr. med. Jiri Skarvan, Dr. med. Christiane Brinkmann

 DISCHARGE

-Should you have any further questions after our consultation and after
+Should you have any further questions after our consultation and after reading this brochure, we will be at your disposal.

-pdf for download: 1.
-Arthroscopic Rotator Cuff Repair
+pdf as download: Arthroscopic Rotator Cuff Repair